zeeshanhanif/expense-tracker-ethereum/README.md

 5) Used Web3 to connect client with blockchain
 6) Called contract functions with web3 and updated UI
 7) Used basic React Context for state management

-### Note: In Step 2 we will improve the state management of React